-If you talk to non-clinicians in the health care industry, you may not be surprised to find they are not overly impressed with the average clinician’s understanding of business philosophy.
+If you talk to non-clinicians in the health care industry, you might not be surprised to find they are unimpressed with the average clinician’s understanding of business philosophy.
 Who would blame us clinicians?
 We focus on patient care, and the most important thing we may learn about the “business” of conventional medicine is how to optimize billing and coding.
-We are clinicians first, so scientific principles were the laser focus of our education.
-Unfortunately, we could have missed out on some big-picture principles in other industries.
+We are clinicians first, and scientific principles were the laser-focus of our education.
+Unfortunately, that means we might have missed some big-picture principles in other industries.